 Before you start planning, here are some quick takeaways to bear in mind:

-- Prioritize the most important data
+• Prioritize the most critical data